DemonZDevelopment/DemonZ-Deployer/README.md

 ## System Overview

 Mobile development environments often generate thousands of individual files.
-Attempting to synchronize these local workspaces with remote version control via mobile web browsers introduces significant friction and payload limitations.
+Attempting to synchronize these local workspaces with remote version control via mobile web browsers introduces significant friction, payload limitations, and browser instability.

 DemonZ Deployer resolves this bottleneck using a hybrid serverless architecture.
 Instead of uploading files individually, developers transmit a single compressed workspace binary (`workspace.zip`) via a secure, client-side interface.
 This action triggers an automated CI/CD pipeline that unpacks, verifies, and commits the structural changes directly to the target repository in the background.